Christchurch Girls' High School: History

 Christchurch Girls' High School was established in 1877, four years before Christchurch Boys' High School.
 The first headmistress was Mrs. Georgiana Ingle (a daughter of Richard Deodatus Poulett-Harris and half-sister of Lily Poulett-Harris).
 The second principal Helen Connon (later Helen Macmillan Brown) is better known as she was the first woman in any British university to gain an Honours degree.

-The school's original building on Cranmer Square, which was renamed the Cranmer Centre, features prominently in the 1994 film Heavenly Creatures based on the 1954 Parker–Hulme murder case involving two students.
+The school was originally housed in buildings on the former Canterbury College site, which later became the Christchurch Arts Centre.
+The school quickly outgrew that space and in 1882 moved to a building on Cranmer Square.
+This building was renamed the Cranmer Centre when the school vacated it in 1986.
+The Cranmer Centre building features prominently in the 1994 film Heavenly Creatures based on the 1954 Parker–Hulme murder case involving two students.

 The school featured in national and international news in 1972 when two students led a "walkout" from school assembly to protest against the inclusion of religion in school morning assemblies.
 At the time, schools in New Zealand were supposed to be secular but this was largely ignored and students were usually told to bring a note from their parents if they wanted to opt out of the religious component of school assemblies.

 In June 2020, students complained that posters they had put up promoting the Black Lives Matter movement were removed without adequate explanation.
 Students reported that some staff had said the posters could damage the walls, but that other posters were allowed to remain, while the staff member who took the posters down reportedly said it was because "all lives matter".
 The incident followed similar complaints at two other New Zealand schools, where students had alleged racist motivations for removing posters.
 Prime Minister Jacinda Ardern, commenting on the issues across the three schools, said that the matters were for schools to deal with, but she did not discourage the students' actions, while Massey University sociologist Paul Spoonley said it was censorship and appeared to be "institutional racism – racism that has come from the school itself".

 Present day

 Christchurch Girls' High School, known to many as Girls' High or CGHS, provides boarding facilities for 95 students from years 9 to 13 at Acland House, located 20–30 minutes walk away from school.

 The school stands by the Avon River, on a site it has occupied since 1986.
 Previously, the area was occupied by a mill that was first built in 1861 by William Derisley Wood, which became known as the Riccarton Mill.

 The February 2011 Christchurch earthquake had a large impact on the school: it caused extensive damage to the current site; the old Cranmer Centre site was damaged so badly that it was later demolished – and the school's principal at the time, Prue Taylor, lost her husband Brian in the CTV Building collapse.

-CGHS was the first school to go into lock down during the Christchurch mosque shootings at approximately 1:52pm on 15 March 2019.

-The current principal is Christine O'Neill, who started the role in July 2019.
-Pauline Duthie, previous principal of the school, held the role from 2014 to March 2019 and left to be a principal at Columba College in Dunedin.
+The current principal is Helen Armstrong, who was appointed the role in November 2023 and formally began acting in February 2024.